 Millennium Meat sources top-quality A-Grade Lambs from farmers across South Africa.
 Therefore we are able to deliver a superior product, whole or portioned, to meet the clients requirements.

 Neck: Lamb neck is inexpensive and full of flavour.
 It’s typically sold in thick, bone-in slices.
 Neck meat contains plenty of collagen – a natural compound in red meat that lends a silky richness to stews, braises, ragus, and other slow-cooked dishes.

-Rib chop: Rack of lamb, sold whole or cut into rib chops, is the most prized and most expensive lamb cut.
-The meat on the rack is exceptionally tender and fine flavoured.
-Rib chops, either single (one bone) or double (two bones), are excellent grilled, broiled, and sautéed.
+Rib chop: Rack of lamb, sold whole or cut into rib chops or french trimmed.
+It is the most prized and most expensive lamb cut.
+The meat on the lamb rack is exceptionally tender and fine flavoured.
+Rib chops, either single (one bone) or double (two bones), are excellent grilled and sautéed.
 Rack of lamb and rib chops are best cooked rare to medium-rare.

 Loin: The loin of lamb is a tender and prized part of the animal.
-It is an ideal cut for roasting, but be careful not to overcook it as it doesn’t have a layer of fat for protection.
+It is an ideal cut for grilling, but be careful not to overcook it.
 Always remove the meat from the fridge an hour before cooking.

 Leg: The legs of a lamb work hard, giving this cut a good strong flavour.
-Leg is great roasted whole on the bone, or boned and cooked on an open flame.
+Leg is great roasted whole on the bone.
 It’s a fairly lean muscle, so take care not to overcook it.

 Shank: Lamb shanks come from the latter part of the fore or hind leg, and are best roasted or braised to elicit the juices from the bone.
 Shanks are almost always cooked in liquid until the meat starts separating from the bone.
 Slow cooking is a must – the flavour is worth the wait.